This page is an overview. For more detailed information, see the documents linked in “For more information,” below.

 William immigrated in about 1879 to Auburn, New York, where he first worked as an employee at the Auburn Button Factory.
 Later he had his own business as a general contractor.
 He also served as alderman (member of the city council) for the city of Auburn circa 1910.

 William was married three times, and he outlived all of his wives.
 After bearing five children, Catherine Burns, William’s first wife, died at the age of 24.
-The three surviving children were Edward Anthony, Mary (Mamie) E, and Elizabeth C. Children William and Catherine died at birth or in infancy.
+The three surviving children were Edward, Mary (Mamie) E, and Elizabeth C. Other children William and Catherine died at birth or in infancy.

 William and his second wife, Anna C Burns, who was Catherine’s sister, had three children.
 Only one, Joseph William, survived past infancy.
 Children Hannah and William died at birth or in infancy.